 Humboldt Redwoods State Park is one of the exotic places in California that you must visit.
 Humboldt Redwoods State Park is home to some of the world’s tallest trees, and it takes about an hour to hike through all of them.

 The redwood trees are ancient and incredibly splendid.
 Some of them are said to be very old, over 1,000 years old.
-Some of the trees were cut down to make way for development, so now we have fewer than what we started with.
+Some trees were cut down to make way for development, so now we have fewer than what we started with.

 Humboldt Redwoods State Park offers visitors different activities for enjoyment.
-The forest is well preserved as human interference in this forest is minimum.
+The forest is well preserved as human interference in this forest is minimal.
 Picnic areas and campsites allow visitors to stay overnight or spend a few days relaxing in nature.

 5. Big Sur